-With a VDI solution combining more modern VDI components like Scale Computing HC3 hyperconverged infrastructure, Leostream VDI connection brokering, and Liquidware Labs profile management, organizations can finally deploy VDI at a low enough cost and with enough ease of management to make VDI viable and accessible to even smaller organizations.
+With a VDI solution combining more modern VDI components like Scale Computing Platform hyperconverged infrastructure, Leostream VDI connection brokering, and Parallels RAS, organizations can finally deploy VDI at a low enough cost and with enough ease of management to make VDI viable and accessible to even smaller organizations.

 In particular, with appliance-based infrastructure, VDI can be scaled from only a few dozen users to hundreds, for a wide range of organization sizes.
 VDI may not be right for every organization, but there has never been a better time to discover if it is right for your organization.

 More information on VDI solutions with SC//HyperCore can be found in our white paper, Introduction to Virtual Desktop Infrastructure.